Drake Performance and Event Center: Background

-Current uses
+Uses

-Drake Center houses the Department of Theater at Ohio State.
-The center offers Buckeye TV and houses The Ohio State University's on-campus marina.
+Drake Center housed the Department of Theater at Ohio State.
+The center offered Buckeye TV and houses The Ohio State University's on-campus marina.
 The center once housed Archie's Alley, which included bowling alleys, pool tables, and a bar, but closed in 1999 due to low patronage.

-Future plans
+Demolition

-The Department of Theater will be moving to a new building being constructed on the corner of West 18th Avenue and College Road.
-Once the Department has moved to this new building, the Drake Union may be demolished to make room for a new green space and riverfront commons along the Olentangy River.
+In 2023, the Department of Theatre, Film, and Media Arts moved to a new building on the corner of West 18th Avenue and College Road.
+Following the move to the new building, Drake Union was demolished in November to make room for a new green space and riverfront commons along the Olentangy River.